awsdocs/aws-cdk-guide/doc_source/cli.md

 + ? matches any single character
 + \* matches any number of characters

-When using wildcards, enclose the pattern in quotes\.
+When using wildcards, enclose the pattern in quotes or escape the wildcards with `\`\.
 If you don't, your shell may try to expand the pattern to the names of files in the current directory\.
 At best, this won't do what you expect; at worst, you could deploy stacks you didn't intend to\.
+This isn't strictly necessary on Windows because `cmd.exe` does not expand wildcards, but is good practice regardless\.

 ```
 cdk synth "*Stack"    # PipelineStack, LambdaStack, etc.
-cdk synth "Stack?"    # StackA, StackB, Stack1, etc.
+cdk synth 'Stack?'    # StackA, StackB, Stack1, etc.
-cdk synth "*"         # All stacks in the app
+cdk synth \*          # All stacks in the app
 ```

 **Note**